santacruzml/coop/README.md

 ## Meeting Schedule

-Meetings every Thursday in E2-215 at noon.
+Meetings every Wednesday in E2-215 at noon, with every other Wednesday focused on students.

 ## Mailing List